A Prophet Like Moses — Introduction

 See, I have this day set thee over the nations and over the kingdoms, to root out, and to pull down, and to destroy, and to throw down, to build, and to plant.”

-In other words, Jeremiah was also a prophet to all nations.
+In other words, Jeremiah was also a prophet for all nations.

-There are also prophets for ages (such as these prophets) and there are prophets for dispensations.
-An age is a period of time in which God deals with the people that is under the Divine Covenant for that time, for a part of the Program of God relevant to that time of God’s Covenant with the people; but there are dispensational prophets, that cover a whole dispensation.
+There are also prophets of ages (like these prophets were) and there are prophets for dispensations.
+An age is a period of time in which God deals with the people who are under the Divine Covenant for that time, for part of God’s Program for that time of God’s Covenant with the people; but there are dispensational prophets, who cover the entire dispensation.
 There are seven prophets for seven ages of a dispensation.

-Therefore, a dispensational prophet brings the Message of God for the entire dispensation.
-A prophet for an age, one of the ages or stages of that dispensation, brings the Message of God (of that dispensation), the part that corresponds to the age in which that messenger is living.
-Therefore, a dispensational Message is greater than a messenger… A dispensational Message and messenger are greater than a messenger and his Message for a stage in that dispensation.
+Therefore, a dispensational prophet brings God’s Message for the entire dispensation.
+A prophet for an age, one of the ages or stages of that dispensation, brings God’s Message (of that dispensation), the part relevant to the age in which that messenger is living.
+Therefore, a dispensational Message is greater than a messenger… A dispensational Message and messenger are greater than a messenger and his Message for a stage of that dispensation.

-There are also seven dispensations and seven dispensational messengers.
-When one speaks of a prophet like Moses, he must be a dispensational prophet; but the prophets from an age represented, typified him temporarily.
-In the end, the one who has the ministry of a dispensational messenger is the messenger for that dispensation.
+There are also seven dispensations and there are seven dispensational messengers.
+When referring to a prophet like Moses, he must be a dispensational prophet; but the prophets of ages represented him, typified him, temporarily.
+But the one who ends up with the ministry of a dispensational messenger is that messenger for the corresponding dispensation.

-For example, the last three dispensations are: the Dispensation of Grace, and its messenger is the Lord Jesus Christ with the Message of Grace, the Gospel of Grace; and within that dispensation, different messengers have come for the Dispensation of Grace with the gentiles, beginning with Paul and ending with Reverend William Branham.
+For example, the three last dispensations are the Dispensation of Grace, and its messenger is the Lord Jesus Christ, with the Message of Grace, of the Gospel of Grace; and within that dispensation, different messengers have come for the Dispensation of Grace with the Gentiles, starting with Saint Paul, and ending with Reverend William Branham.

-Then, comes the interlace of the Dispensation of Grace with the Message of the Gospel of the Kingdom; and the Dispensation of Grace joins or interlaces with the Dispensation of the Kingdom.
-Therefore, the last messenger of the Dispensation of Grace also interlaces with the messenger of the Dispensation of the Kingdom.
-It is as simple as that.
+Then comes the overlap between the Dispensation of Grace and the Message of the Gospel of the Kingdom; and the Dispensation of Grace merges or interlaces with the Dispensation of the Kingdom.
+Therefore, the messenger of the Dispensation of Grace, the last one, also interlaces with the messenger of the Dispensation of the Kingdom.
+As simple as that.

-The entire Divine Program is simple; and that is why sometimes some have not understood it, because they see it from an intellectual point of view, but it is simpler than what people imagine.
+The entire Divine Program is simple; and that is why sometimes some people haven’t understood it, because they see it from the intellectual point of view, but it’s simpler than people imagine.

 A prophet like Moses is a dispensational prophet.
 And that is the subject for the Bible School and Bible study for next Sunday, God willing.